reactjs/react.dev/src/content/blog/2024/10/21/react-compiler-beta-release.md

 yarn add -D eslint-plugin-react-compiler@beta
 </TerminalBlock>

+After installation you can enable the linter by [adding it to your ESLint config](/learn/react-compiler#installing-eslint-plugin-react-compiler).
 Using the linter helps identify Rules of React breakages, making it easier to adopt the compiler when it's fully released.

 ## Backwards Compatibility {/*backwards-compatibility*/}